shivampip/blog/_posts/stories/2020-03-25-the-corona-pendemic.md

 I'll tell you 11 productive and fun things you can do in your free time in quarantine.
 You can pick things based on your interests.

-Remember, the best thing you can do to beat this virus is to do social distancing and staying at home.

-_**This war can be fought by staying at home**_

 ## Let's Start